Valaa-Technologies/valaa-vault/packages/prophet/README.md

      Resources called *Partition*s, each of which is owned by
   4. *Authorities*, which also govern, host and serve those partitions to downstream users via
-  5. a distributed network of high-level *Prophet* nodes, which provide the concrete
+  5. a distributed network of high-level *Sourcerer* nodes, which provide the concrete
-  6. *PartitionConnection* access points which enable users to access the upstream partitions.
+  6. *Connection* access points which enable users to access the upstream partitions.

 With these concepts this specification aims to implement the